 The Village of Rhinebeck was settled in 1688 and was incorporated in 1834.
 The Rhinebeck Fire Department was founded on July 7, 1834 to provide fire protection to the inhabitants of the village.

-Still to this day, the services of the Rhinebeck Fire Department are provided by volunteers.
+Still to this day, the services of the Rhinebeck Fire Department are provided by 100% volunteer staff.
 The old 2 bay firehouse was located on West Market Street just west of the Beekman Arms.
 The current firehouse is located on East Market Street adjacent to the Town and Village Halls.

 Today, the department's apparatus consists of 2 Class "A" Pumpers, a 110' Aerial Ladder Truck, and a Rescue Truck equipped with the "Jaws of Life" and air bags for the lifting of heavy objects.